nextcloud/documentation/admin_manual/installation/windows_installation.rst

           Programming Interface (ISAPI).

-          For these reasons, while ownCloud server will run on Windows, it is not recommended at this time.
+          For these reasons, while ownCloud server will run on Windows, it is not recommended and not supported.

 .. note:: You must move the data directory outside of your public root (See
           advanced installation settings)